gerbless/react-tutorial/gulp/readme.md

 Thus, GULP has show us a lot of possibilities to do what we want.
 But ... one thing that bothers me right now, is the repeating task of executing our command again and again and so on.
 Don't you think if we could just save a file and GULP execute tasks for us ?

-Well, I can say you ...
-YES WE CAN!.
+Well, I can say you ... of course we can!.
 But to do this, we need one additional feature of GULP, that one is put tasks in watch mode.

 How to do it ?, well it is time to show this magic